rapidsai/raft/docs/source/build.md

 ### Build documentation

-The documentation requires that the C++ and python libraries have been built and installed.
+The documentation requires that the C++ and Python libraries have been built and installed.
 The following will build the docs along with the C++ and Python packages:

 ```
 ./build.sh libraft pylibraft raft-dask docs --compile-lib